-In the midst of the chaos, school must go on.
+When chaos reins, homeschooling must still go on.
 Your teenager turns in his overdue paper—the paper that would have received kudos on your “perfect” day—and you react badly, taking out your frustration on your son and his writing efforts.

 I can’t stress this one enough!
 Without a checklist, your poor children are laying their papers—yea, their very souls! bare before your whim, your emotional state, or your bad-hair day.

-You can—and will—be more consistent when you use an objective checklist because it helps you look for measurable, specific elements—things your child either did or did not do.
+You can—and will—be more consistent when you use an objective checklist because it helps you look for measurable, specific elements—things your child either did or did not do according to the lesson expectations.
 Did she include her required sentence variations?
 Did she find and replace overused, dull, or repeated words?
 Does the title fit with the content of the paper?

 Look for Ways to Suggest Improvement

 It doesn’t take much to improve a paper’s style.
 Believe it or not, just a few simple tweaks in wording can add enough flourish and pizzazz to elevate a paper’s status from mediocre to downright decent!
 These ideas aren’t a cure-all, but they go a long way toward raising the bar.
 Offer some of these editing tips to your budding homeschool authors: